 Risk Summary

 A developmental toxicity study has been performed in female rats administered the equivalent of a single human dose of COMIRNATY [encoding the viral spike (S) glycoprotein of SARS-CoV-2 Wuhan-Hu-1 strain (Original)] on 4 occasions, twice prior to mating and twice during gestation.
-These studies revealed no evidence of harm to the fetus due to the vaccine (see Animal Data).
+These studies revealed no evidence of harm to the fetus due to the vaccine (see Data).

 Clinical Considerations